MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-supported-configuration.md

 - Express and Enterprise editions of SQL Server

+>[!NOTE]
+>Since Management Pack for SQL Server is unhosted, fully qualified domain names (FQDNs) are no longer displayed in System Center Operations Manager object names and alert properties.

 ## System Center Operations Manager

 Management Pack for SQL Server supports the following versions of System Center Operations Manager: